LauraRoehm/jobs/README.md

 * Services consumed : all the consumption of the accounts since 01/01/2022
 * Customer id : all the customers

-Once you have cover the questions, please send them by email to thibaut@sortlist.com and loic.foguenne@sortlist.com with the link to your published workbook or the extract of your workbook.
+Once you have cover the questions, please send them by email to loic.foguenne@sortlist.com with the link to your published workbook or the extract of your workbook.

 ps: please embed your passwords on Tableau to ease access to your project & workbooks.